Image workflow hub

 Image guides

-Use supporting guides to choose routes with better context and less guesswork.
+Use supporting guides to choose pages with better context and less guesswork.

 Trust and privacy